oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The URI (`uri`) of value type `string` with format `uri` contains the identifier itself.

-> These elements can be used to reference a specific component from a SBOM:
+> These elements can be used to reference a specific component from an SBOM:

 *Example XYZ linking a component from a CycloneDX SBOM using the bomlink mechanism:*